YouthCare Health Plan

 Please refer to this site for updated information on YouthCare.

-To verify that your provider is part of the YouthCare network, call 844-289-2264 and ask for the Rapid Response Team or send an email to
+To verify that your provider is part of the YouthCare network, contact the Rapid Response Team at 844-289-2264 or

 For six months after the rollout date, YouthCare will pay for healthcare services provided to DCFS Youth in Care even if those providers are not part of the YouthCare provider network.

-YouthCare will work with out-of-network providers during this period to ask them to join the YouthCare network, develop an individual contract for the provider to serve the youth in your home or identify an alternative provider in the YouthCare network who will accept the child as a new patient.
+YouthCare will work with out-of-network providers during this period to ask them to join the YouthCare network, develop an individual contract for the provider to serve individual or identify an alternative provider in the YouthCare network who will accept the child as a new patient.

-If your current provider is no longer willing to provide services to the Youth in Care in your home once the child is enrolled in YouthCare, contact the Advocacy Office by phone (800-232-3798) or email (DCFS.HealthPlan@illinois.gov) for help immediately.
+If your current provider is no longer willing to provide services to the Youth in Care in your home once the child is enrolled in YouthCare, please contact the Advocacy Office at 800-232-3798 or

 To read the